Patrick-Star125/summary/Prompts.md

 part1: three idea and one example
 part2: three idea and one example
 3.给出作文样例
-I want you to write a band 9 essay based on the following structure and content.
+I want you to write a band 9 essay in roughly 250 words based on the following structure and content.
 head: main idea
-part1: three idea and one example
+part1: three idea and one example (roughly 100 words)
-part2: three idea and one example
+part2: three idea and one example (roughly 100 words)
-conclution: rephrase main idea
+conclution: rephrase main idea here are the detailed ideas:
 4.修改作文
-please give me some advices on improving the following essay (words, coherence, grammar) z
+please give me some advices on improving the following essay (words, coherence, grammar)
 ~~~